Fijian crab curry

 - Heat oil in a large saucepan or wok over medium-high heat.
 Add mustard seeds and stir until they begin to pop.

 - Add onion, ginger, garlic, curry leaves and stir until onion is soft (8 minutes).
 Then add in the fenugreek seeds, chilli and turmeric powders, Latasha’s Kitchen Homestyle Seafood Curry Paste and water.

 - Cook until aromatic (5 minutes).

 - Add crab and stir to coat.
-Add stock and bring to the boil, then reduce heat to medium and simmer until crab is just cooked and liquid thickens (8 minutes).
+Add water or stock and bring to the boil, then reduce heat to medium and simmer until crab is just cooked and liquid thickens (8 minutes).
 Sprinkle with toasted fennel and cumin powder.